bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Aaron van Wirdum: 00:34:30

 That's the difference of opinion, right?
-Some people like Eric Fosker will say Bitcoin isn't broken, Bitcoin is working as intended, long as valid chain still applies.
+Some people like Eric Voskuil will say Bitcoin isn't broken, Bitcoin is working as intended, long as valid chain still applies.
 There was a long re-org that's part of the Bitcoin consensus system.

 ## Conclusion